mltooling/project-template/react-webapp/README.md

 ### Style

 When contributing code, please try to make the code following the project's codestyle setup as described in the [Development summary section](./README.md#develop).
-If you don't have an IDE with installed plugins for eslint or prettier, you can install and run the commands locally (they are added in the [./package.json](./package.json)) like following:
+If you don't have an IDE with installed plugins, you can install and run the commands locally (they are added in the [./package.json](./package.json)) like following:

 - `./node_modules/.bin/prettier --config .prettierrc --write <path-to-your-modified-file>`: this command formats the file and saves it.
 - `./node_modules/.bin/eslint <path-to-your-modified-file>.js`: this command just shows the problems, but does not fix them automatically.
+- `./node_modules/.bin/stylelint "**/*.css"`: this commands shows the problems in all your project's css files, but does not fix them automatically.

 ### Build